ministryofjustice/hmpps-approved-premises-api/doc/architecture/decisions/0008-service-specific-applications.md

 ## Decision

-- CAS3 will not use the `bookings` table to store personal information.
+- CAS3 will not use the `bookings` table nor create a `persons` table to store personal information.
   This aligns with CAS1's use of the `applications` table to store such data.
+  As the personal data is primarily needed for reporting, it's better to have a snapshot of this data at the time of recording.
+  If we were to create a `persons` table, we would have the issue that changes to personal data (such as a change of name or gender) would affect past applications, unless we also created historical tables to capture when data changes.
+  As neither CAS1 nor CAS3 have any intention of being a canonical source of personal data, this would be a complex solution with little additional benefit beyond storing this data as part of the application.
+  There are several services that already exist to provide canonical data, such as Delius, NOMIS, and Offenders Case Note Service, which can be referred to if up-to-date information is required.
 - We will split applications into service-specific tables using the same method as decided in [ADR 7](0007-storing-service-specific-properties.md) for premises:
   - We will use JPA's inheritance support to create a base class (`ApplicationEntity`) from which